 TIM1, TIM1.5, TIM2

-In mobile applications or bare die applications, such as laptops or video graphics boards, there is no heat-spreader, and the die is in direct contact with a cooling solution.
-This is referred to as TIM1.5.
-In this application, compressible materials, such as Heat-Springs® or liquid metal, are used.
+- TIM1.5: In mobile applications or bare die applications, such as laptops or video graphics boards, there is no heat-spreader.
+Instead, the die is in direct contact with the cooling solution.
+That is why we call this thermal interface level TIM1.5.
+Here we recommend our compressible thermal materials, such as Heat-Springs® or liquid metal

 TIM1, TIM1.5, TIM2 Technical Documents